photo by Peg Hunter

 Al Otro Lado

 Al Otro Lado is a bi-national, direct legal services organization serving indigent deportees, migrants and refugees in Tijuana, Mexico, and those in immigration detention get released on bond.
 This includes long-t

 American Civil Liberties Union (ACLU)

-The ACLU Immigrants’ Rights Project is dedicated to expanding and enforcing the civil liberties and civil rights of immigrants and to combating public and private discrimination against them.
+The ACLU Immigrants’ Rights Project is dedicated to expanding and enforcing the civil liberties and civil rights of immigrants and to combating public and private discrimination.n California schools.

 Boat Refugee Foundation (Stichting Bootvluchteling)

 Boat Refugee Foundation does sea rescue and refugee work in Greece.

 Doctors Without Borders/Médecins Sans Frontières (MSF) works around the world to provide refugees and internally displaced people (IDPs) with everything they need from psychological care to lifesaving nutrition.

 Freedom for Immigrants is devoted to abolishing immigration detention, while ending the isolation of people currently suffering in this profit-driven system.
 Freedom for Immigrants runs a national hotline and network of volunteer detention visitors, while also modeling a community-based alternative to detention that welcomes immigrants into the social fabric of the US.
 FFI also provides a bond fund to help free immigrants from detention.